dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/15_OutputTransformer.md

 After you've created a [custom output channel](./12_CustomChannel.md), you may want to control the output values too.
 It is possible to use one transformer for all available fields, like we'll show you below.
-If you want to add a fallback to all the other fields in your channel, you need to add an additional tag with type `fallback_transformer`.
+If you want to add a fallback to all the other fields in your channel, you need to add a tag with type `fallback_transformer`.

 > **Note:** If you don't add any transformer, the `fallback_transformer` will be used again.
->

 ```yaml
 App\OutputTransformer\MyChannelOutputTransformer:
     autowire: true